EHRI/rspub-gui/docs/rst/rsgui.install.macinst.rst

     :backlinks: top

 ..
 ATTENTION::
-    If a previous release of `Metadata Publishing Tool` was installed on your machine with the installer wizard first uninstall this older release.
+    If a previous release of `Metadata Publishing Tool` was installed on your machine, first uninstall this older release.
 See :ref:`uninstall-mpt-mac-label`.

 Download the latest ``MPT_mac_installer.dmg`` from